wllm-chndlr/elevated-users-app/README.md

 ## Running the Application

+You have two options to view the application:

+**Option 1: Run Locally (Recommended for Development)**

 1.  **Start the Development Server:**
     Once dependencies are installed and the environment variables are set up, run the following command in your terminal from the project root: